tsvcathed/nginx_lancache/README.md

 # Nginx LanCache

-On premises caching or micro-CDN solution for Microsoft, Apple, Google and Adobe products.
+On premises caching or micro-CDN solution for Microsoft, Google and Adobe products.

 ## Overview